James-Frowen/Mirage.Profiler/README.md

 - [x] Add Sort by column
 - [x] Saving messages so that they can be viewed outside of playmode
 - [x] Add GameObject Name from netid
-- [ ] Save expanded group settings (which which groups are expanded, apply when loading new frame)
+- [x] Save expanded group settings (which which groups are expanded, apply when loading new frame)
 - [x] Fix crash on close
+- [ ] Fix frames sometimes not lining up

 ### Maybe Future
 - [ ] Add option to show message from multiple frames at same time